Have you ever been to a top of the mountain that you always wanted to climb whenever you see it?

 Even we had some sandwiches on the way we had some hot hoppers from the shop since it looked so good!

-Villagers we met on the way were so helpful, showed us the way and informed to carry enough water.
+Villagers we met on the way were so helpful, they showed us the way and informed to carry enough water.

-From there we had to climb up a steep rock for another few minutes and arrived the temple on the top of one side.
+From there we had to climb up a steep rock for another few minutes and arrived at the temple on the top of one side.

 There was a Buddhist monk in the temple who guided us to reach the summit on the other side.
 Even it is not the summit, you can still get a good view of the valleys underneath your feet.